timjogorman/Multisentence-AMR-guidelines/ms-amr.md

             :ARG4 s
             :time (d3 / date-entity :weekday "Tuesday")))
 ```

-If this sentence were to be split into two sentences, our within-sentence annotations would lose some of the information that we had in the first example -- we would lose understanding of the boy's destination, because we weren't linking across sentences:
+In this example, AMR does not simply link explicit mentions, but also links things that are pragmatically inferrable, such as linking "ARG4" to "s".
+If this sentence were to be split into two sentences, our normal within-sentence AMR annotations would lose some of the information that we had in the first example -- we would lose understanding of the boy's destination, because we weren't linking across sentences:

 ```
 "The boy ran off to California."